baron-afanas/ws-test/README.md

 * Understand the business needs and adjust the dashboard
 * Add a basic CI/CD system based on cloud build for automatic deploy
 * Integrate coverage a unit tests
+* Set up a basic alert system

 ## One Month
 * Generate a data catalog using [OpenMetadata](https://docs.open-metadata.org/).
 * Implement data anomaly detection tools such as  [Montecarlodata](https://www.montecarlodata.com/).
-* Improve the CI/CD and the test coverage
+* Improve the CI/CD, the test coverage and the alert system

 ## After one month
 * Look for other data sources for enrichment, implement [Airbyte](https://airbyte.com/) for data sync/extraction